 Birth Defects Study To Evaluate Pregnancy Exposures (BD-STEPS)

 Another study is BD-STEPS which is an ongoing study to understand the potential causes of birth defects and how to prevent them.
 The study collects data on COVID-19 vaccination as well.
 These studies have found no evidence COVID-19 vaccination has implications on pregnancy.

 COVID-19 Vaccines And Future Pregnancy

-Do you believe that Pfizer and Moderna's mRNA COVID-19 vaccines are safe for women who are trying to get pregnant in the near future?
+Do you believe that Pfizer and Moderna’s COVID-19 vaccines are safe for women trying to get pregnant in the future?

-If you are unsure about getting vaccinated, you should talk to your OB/GYN about your medical history and risks of contracting COVID-19.
-Data and information regarding COVID-19 and pregnancy is constantly changing, so staying up to date on medical advice can help guide your decision.
+If you are unsure about getting vaccinated, you should talk to your OB/GYN about your medical history and the risks of contracting COVID-19.
+Data and information regarding COVID-19 and pregnancy are constantly changing, so staying up to date on medical advice can help guide your decision.